 About the Author

 Ian S. Port is an award-winning writer and music critic whose work has appeared in Rolling Stone, Village Voice, The Threepenny Review, and The Believer, among others.
 He is also the former music editor of the San Francisco Weekly.
-A California native and lifelong guitar player, he now lives in New York with his wife, Lindsay.
+A lifelong guitar player and California native, he and his wife now live in New York City.
 The Birth of Loud is his first book.

 “In The Birth of Loud, Ian S. Port has sorted out the facts of the electric guitar’s much-mythologized genesis and cultural conquest.
 He turns them into a hot-rod joy ride through mid-20th-century American history.
 With appropriately flashy prose, he dismantles some misconceptions and credits some nearly forgotten but key figures.
 He also summons, exuberantly and perceptively, the look, sound, and sometimes smell of pivotal scenes and songs.
 The Birth of Loud rightfully celebrates an earlier time, when wood, steel, copper wire, microphones and loudspeakers could redefine reality.
 Tracing material choices that echoed through generations, the book captures the quirks of human inventiveness and the power of sound.”

 “Fascinating . . . one of Port’s true strengths [is] his ability to marry an agreeably anecdotal writing style to a musician’s ear.
 The way a Telecaster snaps and sizzles, the way a Les Paul purrs with liquid, violin-like tones; he just gets it. . .
 The story of these instruments is the story of America in the postwar era: loud, cocky, brash, aggressively new.”